muczas/NubiWeather/backend/README.md

 1. `/realtime-weather` - should return current weather in Gliwice and Hamburg
 2. `/forecast-weather` - should return forecast for next days in Gliwice and Hamburg

-Those are basic requirements, but feel free to add more features if you like.
+Those are basic requirements, but feel free to add more features if you like, however don't spend too much time on it - max 8 hours.

 ## Guidelines for backend: